ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/2-bug-report.md

 ---
 name: Bug Report
-about: A core functionality of Streamlink is broken
+about: A core functionality of CloudKats is broken
 title: "[A very brief summary of what's broken]"
 labels: bug
 ---